Ensembl/WiggleTools/README.md

 Easy Installation (Experimental)
 --------------------------------

-WiggleTools requires quite a few dependencies, and this can be a hassle to install.

 To speed up the process you can use the easy installation script:

 ```
 easy_install.sh
 ```
 It will test for the presence of pre-existing installations, prompt you before each download then install as appropriate.
-If you already installed Tabix or the Kent source code, be sure to set the $TABIX_SRC and $KENT_SRC environment variables to avoid a redundant installation.
-Because C libraries are being installed (see below), root permissions are required.
-If those libraries are already installed, the script runs happily without root privileges.
+If you already installed HTSLib or LibBigWig, be sure to set the $HTSLIB_SRC and $LIBBIGWIG_SRC environment variables to avoid a redundant installation.
+If libraries are already installed, the script runs happily without root privileges.

 If you are on Mac or Ubuntu, the script will use HomeBrew or apt-get.
 If you have a different package installer, it should be pretty easy to install hooks for it in the script.